GeomartBrenthPAbong/CodeGenerator/README.md

 # CodeGenerator
-A command line program used to quickly generate code(generates java for now but it can be extended) if you are not using any IDE.
+A command line program for quickly generating starting code(generates java for now but it can be extended).
+Useful if you are not using any IDE or you just want to generate starting code using the cli.